ADVICE FOR STUDENTS, STAFF AND THE COMMUNITY REGARDING AIM AND COVID-19

 CAN I STILL VISIT AIM?

-All units at the Australian Institute of Music are running in either online mode online or blended delivery mode in Study Period 3.
+All units at the Australian Institute of Music are running in either online mode online or blended delivery mode.
 Importantly, all units can be undertaken online with no reduction in teaching and learning quality.

 Local and International students will be able to undertake these units via our Microsoft based online platform ‘Teams’ and will still have regular lessons and even ensembles.
 We are successfully running these units online right now and we are achieving some great results.

 I WANT TO WAIT UNTIL I CAN HAVE FACE TO FACE LESSONS FOR PRACTICAL UNITS!
 IS THIS AN OPTION?